 For most travelers, Nepal has an on-arrival visa available at the Tribhuvan International Airport.
-Likewise, if you are entering Nepal via one of its borders (from India or Tibet), then you can get the visa at the immigration entry point.
+Likewise, if you are entering Nepal via one of its borders (from India or Tibet), then you can get a visa at the immigration entry point.

 *Note: If you are a citizen of Iraq, Ethiopia, Liberia, Palestine, Nigeria, Ghana, Afghanistan, Cameroon, Swaziland, Zimbabwe, or Somalia, then you cannot obtain a visa at the immigration entry points of Nepal.